OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 object is created.
 The C++ object exists as long as the Java object exists unless it is deleted by Qt internal mechanisms.

-If the C++ object is deleted proir to the Java object, the Java object is *disposed*, i.e. it does no longer provide a native resource.
+If the C++ object is deleted prior to the Java object, the Java object is *disposed*, i.e. it does no longer provide a native resource.
 Calling any method on the object will throw a `QNoNativeResourcesException`.
 You can check if an object is disposed by `isDisposed()`.